Vallcarca i els Penitents

-Vallcarca i els Penitents is a neighbourhood in the northernmost part of Gràcia, a district of Barcelona.
+Vallcarca i els Penitents (/ca/) is a neighbourhood in the northernmost part of Gràcia, a district of Barcelona.
 Locked between two hills, Putget and El Coll, it grew out of a few scattered settlements, namely L'Hostal de la Farigola, Can Falcó, Can Mas and Can Gomis.

 The Parish Church, Virgen de Gracia y San José, popularly known as the “Josepets,” is the location of a Traditional Latin Mass, authorised by bishop Reig Casanova in 2021.

 Transportation

 Barcelona Metro stations Vallcarca and Penitents, both on L3.